-The Department of English at the University of Connecticut invites applications for two (2) annually renewable positions at either the Instructor in Residence or Assistant Professor in Residence level at the Storrs Campus with an anticipated start date of August 23, 2018.
+The Department of English, University of Connecticut, invites applications for one-year renewable appointment at either the Visiting Instructor or Visiting Assistant Professor level for the Storrs Campus, beginning August 23, 2019.

-Employment of the successful candidate will be contingent upon the successful completion of a pre-employment criminal background check.
+Employment of the successful candidate is contingent upon the successful completion of a pre-employment criminal background check.
+(Search #2020030)

 For openings elsewhere in the university, visit the Department of Human Resources’ Husky Hire site.

 For current students seeking employment, visit the Student Employment website.